crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  2. Verify that Bluemix starts routing traffic to both versions

  The traffic balance in the bottom right part of the deployment info screen shows the routed traffic balance between versions.
+	* During the _Ramp-up_ phase, you should see both versions of the application have an assigned route
- You can also examine the URL of your application to see which version it is show and relate what you see to the phase.
+	* In your browser, you can go to URL of your application to see the change that you made
+	* Continue to hit F5 every few seconds, and you should see the change appear and disappear as you reload the browser (During the _Ramp-up_ phase).

  You can also hit `Back to Dashboard` => `Containers` to see your applications and see the status and routing of the containers.

 ## Cleanup